jonney2021/EBook/README.md

 # EBook
 Welcome to this amazing ASP.NET Core MVC application!
 This is an E-book store application.
-It is built using ASP.NET core MVC.

 Admin:
 admin@email.com